Stable Forgetting: Bounded Parameter-Efficient Unlearning in Foundation Models: Introduction

-Building on this principle, we extend the gradient difference framework with LoRA-based fine-tuning, demonstrating that bounded parameterization directly stabilizes both weights and gradients during unlearning.
-Motivated by this insight, we propose \textbf{bounded parameter-efficient unlearning}, a method that applies bounded functions to the adapters in the feedforward layers of the MLPs of LLMs, enabling stable and parameter-efficient fine-tuning with a cross-entropy forgetting objective.
-This approach directly overcomes the key limitations of prior methods, providing both theoretical guarantees and practical effectiveness for parameter-efficient fine-tuning.
+We provide a theoretical framework for analyzing the training instability of the gradient difference method under cross-entropy.
+Our analysis shows that the ascent step causes the weights and gradients in the transformer feedforward MLP (FFN) layers to grow excessively, establishing the root cause.
+Parameterizing FFN weights with a \emph{bounded function} provides a principled mechanism for stabilizing the optimization under gradient ascent.
+Building on this, we extended the gradient difference framework with LoRA-based fine-tuning, demonstrating that bounded parameterization directly stabilizes weights and gradients during unlearning.
+We propose \textbf{bounded parameter-efficient unlearning}, which applies bounded functions to LoRA adapters in FFN layers, enabling stable fine-tuning with a cross-entropy forgetting objective.
+This directly overcomes the key limitations of previous methods, providing theoretical guarantees and effectiveness.

-We thoroughly assessed our framework using extensive evaluations on the TOFU, TDEC, and MUSE benchmarks, which cover a range of model architectures (GPT-Neo, Phi, and LLaMA) and sizes (125M-8B parameters).
-As illustrated in~\cref{fig:intro_performance}, our technique achieves cutting-edge unlearning performance, offering significant improvements in forget quality compared with existing parameter-efficient methods while preserving model utility across various scenarios.

-Our contributions are \begin{enumerate} \item We develop a theoretical framework for analyzing the gradient difference method with cross-entropy loss, showing that instability arises from the ascent step, where optimization on the forget set drives uncontrolled growth of weights and gradients in MLP feedforward layers.
-From this analysis, we derived the key insight that parameterizing feedforward weights with a bounded function stabilizes optimization under gradient ascent.
+We evaluated our framework on standard techniques in the field, including ViT class deletion on CIFAR-100 (\cref{fig:hero}), and TOFU, TDEC, and MUSE benchmarks (\cref{fig:intro_performance}), spanning ViT, DeiT, GPT-Neo, Phi, and LLaMA architectures (22M-8B parameters).
+Our method achieves strong unlearning performance with significant improvements in forget quality over existing methods, while preserving model utility.
+Our main contributions are as follows. \begin{enumerate} \item We develop a theoretical framework for the gradient difference method with cross-entropy loss, showing instability arises because the ascent step drives uncontrolled growth of weights and gradients in MLP feedforward layers.
+We derived the key insight that parameterizing the feedforward weights with a bounded function stabilizes the gradient ascent.

 \item Building on this principle, we propose \textbf{bounded parameter-efficient unlearning}, a parameter-efficient method that applies bounded functions to LoRA adapters in feedforward layers.
-Our approach achieves stable and scalable unlearning, delivering substantial improvements in forgetting quality while preserving retention quality and establishing new \textit{state-of-the-art} results across multiple machine-unlearning benchmarks. \end{enumerate}
+Our approach achieves stable unlearning, delivering substantial improvements in forget quality while preserving the utility across benchmarks. \end{enumerate}